 Here’s what you need to know about employee recognition if you plan to build a program that drives results.

 Why Employee Recognition Is Important In the Workplace

 There are 168 hours in a week.
 The average full-time employee works 40 of those hours.
 While the numbers show that we don’t spend all our time at work, sometimes, it can absolutely feel that way.

 A thoughtful, genuine employee recognition program has the potential to transform a workplace from a mere place of employment to an environment that meets the emotional needs of those who work there, uplifting and inspiring them to achieve greatness.

 And that, in turn, has a reverberating positive impact on all aspects of the workplace – including the company’s bottom line.
-Gallup's employee engagement research, for example, found that highly engaged teams result in an increase of 23 percent profitability.
+For example, Gallup's employee engagement research found that highly engaged teams increased 23 percent profitability.
 The importance of employee recognition in the workplace cannot be overstated.

 Benefits of Implementing Employee Recognition Programs